Connections

 Schema

-Tables: These represent the individual objects in your data platform, and when active, become data sources
+Tables: These represent the individual objects in your data platform, and when enabled, become data sources

 Beyond making the registration of your data more intuitive, connections provides more control.
 Instead of performing operations on individual schemas or tables, you can perform operations (such as object sync) at the connection level.

-See the Snowflake or Databricks Unity Catalog connection registration how-to guides for a list of requirements.
+See the or connection registration how-to guides for a list of requirements.

 Immuta will ensure the objects in your database stay synchronous with the registered objects in Immuta.
 To do this, Immuta uses the account credentials provided during registration to check the remote technology for object changes like a table being created, new columns being added to a table, or a table being deleted.